 D. Request for Release from Housing.
 CG personnel stationed within TRACEN Petaluma's area of Housing Authority wishing to obtain housing in the civilian sector must obtain a release from government housing prior to entering into an agreement to buy, lease, or rent local housing.
 Personnel wishing to obtain housing in other military housing must still obtain a release from TRACEN's Housing Office prior to submitting an application to be placed on that housing waiting list.
+Members with dependents that require use of Schedule I drugs by prescription may request to be released from Coast Guard housing to reside on the economy.

-E. Leased Housing Eligibility.
+- E. Leased Housing Eligibility.
 Government leased housing is not available in the Petaluma area.
-Single Unaccompanied Personnel Housing (UPH) at TRACEN shall be utilized for USCGC SOCKEYE members E-3 and below.
+Single Unaccompanied Personnel Housing (UPH) at TRACEN shall be utilized for USCGC SOCKEYE members E-3 and below. - F. Application.
+The following steps are used to apply for government housing:

 Step Action 1.
-Obtain a Orders can be in the form of formal orders, a message, or an copy of your emailed copy of Direct Access orders.
-Orders must be in orders writing.
-2. Prepare 1.
-Complete form DD-1746 (available on CG Standard Housing Workstations).
-Application 2.
+Obtain a copy of your orders Orders can be in the form of formal orders, a message, or an emailed copy of Direct Access orders.
+Orders must be in writing.
+2. Prepare Housing Application Complete form DD-1746 (available on CG Standard Workstations).
 Obtain a copy of your BAH/Dependency Data Form, CG-4170A, from your SPO.
-3. Obtain a copy of your Direct Access PCS Orders from your SPO.
-3. Submit the Either FAX to: (707) 765-7158, or; above forms to the TRACEN Mail to: USCG TRACEN Petaluma Housing Office Petaluma 599 Tomales Rd., Housing Office Petaluma, CA 94952 Or scan and email to: PetalumaHousing@uscg.mil Confirm The Housing Office will provide prompt replies within five (5) working days of receipt of a completed application package.
+Obtain a copy of your Direct Access PCS Orders from your SPO.
+CG-5370A (Sex Offender Policy Acknowledgment and Disclosure) 3.
+Submit the above forms to the TRACEN Petaluma Housing Office Scan and email to: D11-DG-M-TCPetHousingStaff@uscg.mil Confirm The Housing Office will provide prompt replies within five (5) working days of receipt of a completed application package.
 You will either receive a signed Request for Housing Assignment Determination attached to an email or a phone call verifying your status.
 If you do not receive an email or phone call in this timeframe, call the Housing Office at (707) 765-7238 or (707) 765-7145 to ensure all items were received.